JustAPotato-dev/pokemon-game/README.md

 [![Pokemon game][product-screenshot]](https://github.com/JustAPotato-dev/pokemon-game)

-Follow along with this tutorial to create a multi-room platformer game with JavaScript and HTML Canvas.
+Follow along with this tutorial to create a simple pokemon game with JavaScript and HTML Canvas.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>